 5. Are you using sitemaps?

-One should always create two sitemaps – one for the user (html) and second for SEs (xml).
+One should always create two sitemaps – one for the user (HTML) and second for SEs (XML).
 Sitemaps are a great way of indexing information on any website especially if it carries a lot of content.
 It makes the process of finding relevant information easier for both users and search engines.

 6. Do you create fresh, unique content?

 Fresh and unique content should always be a priority.
 Avoid writing sloppy content or embedding text in images for textual content.
-This makes it difficult for users to copy and save it for they future reference.
+This makes it difficult for users to copy and save it for future reference.
 It also makes it unreadable for search engines.
 Remember new content not only brings back your regular readers but also bring in new visitors.
 Write for your users and not search engines.
 Search engines automatically follow websites with fresh, rich content.
-If your business exsits online, consider writing your blog.
+If your business exists online, consider writing your blog.